RCass172/shakin-play/README.md

 ### Wireframes

-Balsamiq was used to showcase the initial wireframe of website on mobile, tablet and desktop - [View](assets/wireframe/wireframe.pdf)
+Balsamiq was used to showcase the initial wireframe of website on mobile, tablet and desktop - [View Here](https://github.com/RCass172/shakin-play/blob/master/wireframe/wireframe.pdf)

 <hr>